Isoperimetric inequality for nearly spherical domains in the Bergman ball

 \subsection{Extensions to hyperbolic space}

-The extension of isoperimetric to the hyperbolic space has been given by Schmidt in \cite{14}.
+The extension of the isoperimetric inequality to the hyperbolic space has been given by Schmidt in \cite{14}.
 In the \textit{hyperbolic space \( \mathbb{H}^m \)}, the geometry is non-Euclidean, and the isoperimetric inequality takes a different form, reflecting the curvature of the space.
 Here, geodesic spheres minimize the isoperimetric ratio.

 V. B\"ogelein, F. Duzaar, C. Scheven \cite{duzzar} extended stability results to hyperbolic settings.
-They showed that: \begin{enumerate} \item A quantitative stability result analogous to Fuglede's holds in \( \mathbb{H}^m \). \item The deficit in the hyperbolic isoperimetric inequality controls the deviation of a domain from a geodesic sphere. \end{enumerate}
+They showed that: \begin{enumerate} \item a quantitative stability result analogous to Fuglede's holds in \( \mathbb{H}^m \); \item the deficit in the hyperbolic isoperimetric inequality controls the deviation of a domain from a geodesic sphere. \end{enumerate}

 The Bergman ball in \(\mathbb{C}^n\) serves as a counterpart to hyperbolic space.
-In the case \(n = 1\) (i.e., for the complex unit disk), these two spaces coincide, but for \(n > 1\), they exhibit significant differences.
-A natural and important approach to the geometric analysis of the Bergman ball is therefore to establish an isoperimetric inequality for subsets of this space, namely for the unit ball in complex space endowed with the Bergman metric.
+In the case \(n = 1\) (i.e., the complex unit disk), these two spaces coincide, but for \(n > 1\), they exhibit significant differences.
+A natural and important approach to the geometric analysis of the Bergman ball is therefore to establish an isoperimetric inequality for subsets of this space, namely for the unit ball endowed with the Bergman metric.
 Determining such an inequality would, in particular, lead to the computation of the isoperimetric profile of the Bergman ball (for a discussion of isoperimetric profiles, see \cite{ritore}).

 At present, however, a complete isoperimetric inequality in the Bergman ball remains a challenging open problem.
 The main difficulty lies in the intrinsic structure of the Bergman metric, whose anisotropic and non-conformally flat nature makes many classical geometric techniques unavailable.
 A particularly interesting question is whether the extremal sets for such an inequality are Euclidean balls centered at the origin and their holomorphic images.
 Evidence supporting this conjecture is provided in this paper, but we do not prove the full isoperimetric inequality.
 Instead, our contribution is a \emph{Fuglede-type quantitative stability result} in this setting, showing that if a set nearly saturates the expected inequality, then it must be close (in a suitable sense) to the conjectured extremal configuration.